-1. .
-Did you notice any changes in the compost?
-Did y ou see anything begin to grow in the compost?
+- Did you notice any changes in the compost?
+Did you see anything begin to grow in the compost?
+This is dependent on the activity - possibly fungi. - 2.
+What happens to the colour of the water that you pour back in every week?
+It should get darker and more "muddy" in colour.

-- 2. What happens to the colour of the water that you pour back in every week? - 3.
-What do you think is in the water? - 4.
-Why must you use the same water each week and not take fresh water?
+- 3. What do you think is in the water?

-5. Why does the compost column become lower as the days go by?6.
+Possibly fine bits of broken down organic material from the plants and other matter. - 4.
+Why must you use the same water each week and not take fresh water? - This is so that you do not lose the nutrients from that water, because if you use fresh water, then you are washing out and losing the fine bits that have been broken up and beginning to form in the compost. - 5.
+Why does the compost column become lower as the days go by? - As the days go by, the organic matter is broken down into smaller particles which can pack closer together and take up less space.
+So the compost column decreases in height. - 6.
 Where do you think the insects come from?

+Possibly from eggs/larvae that were present on the organic matter before putting it into the compost column.